ProjectNeura/leads-docs/docs/context.md

 [`LEADS`](#leads.leads.LEADS) is a event-oriented implementation of [`Context`](#leads.context.Context) we provide.

 There are 2 phases in a context: push and update.
 The push phase is when the raw data are inputted.
-On the other hand, the update phase is when the data has been pre-processed and is parsed and affects the context.
+On the other hand, the update phase is when the data is parsed and affects the context, having been pre-processed.

 ## Push to the Context